jdwillard19/MTL_lakes/README.md

-Project Organization
+Project Organization (note: \[lake_id*\] can be any number of lake site ids)
 ------------

     ├── LICENSE
     ├── README.md           <- The top-level README for developers using this project.
-    ├── data
+    ├── data/               <- Primary data storage directory
+        |
-    │   ├── processed      <- The final, canonical data sets for modeling.
+        ├── processed/      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+        └── raw/            <- The original, immutable data dump.
-    |       └──sb_mtl_data_release <- contains all files downloaded from USGS data release
+            └── sb_mtl_data_release <- contains all files downloaded from USGS data release
+    |
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models/             <- Trained and serialized models, model predictions, or model summaries
+        |
+        └── [lake_id*]/    <- Models specific to individual lake
     │
+    ├── results/            <- Experiment results and results used to train metamodels
+        |
+        ├── [lake_id*]/    <- Results specific to individual lake
+        ├── glm_transfer/    <- results of GLM parameter transfer between lakes └── transfer_learning <- results of PGDL transfers between lakes
+            |
+            └── target_[lake_id*] <- results of transfering to particular target lake │
     ├── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
         │
         ├── data           <- Scripts to download, preprocess, or operate on data
             |